A little about the site and myself...

 As the station manager of campus station WESN FM (88.1) my junior year I decided that the "Far Left FM" should be broadcasting Titan games.
 Local AM station WJBC did most of the games, but I just couldn't understand why they would pass up a Titan game for that "other university" across town when schedules conflicted.
 So, with some shoddy equipment and a former Titan basketball player (Mike Thomas '91) as my color guy, my basketball play-by-play career began at North Park University one winter night.
 We didn't really know what we were doing, but we did alright and we got better with each game.
 With an assortment of color guys I did every remaining Titan basketball game (home & away with the exception of the holiday trips) during the '91-92 and '92-93 seasons.

-For the last six years I've worked as part of the WJBC broadcast team on IWU basketball broadcasts.
-Working with legendary broadcaster Art Kimball from 2001-02 to 2004-05 was an honor.
+From 2001 through 2008 I had the pleasure of working as part of the WJBC broadcast team for IWU basketball.
+Working with legendary broadcaster Art Kimball for 4 years was an honor.
 As a kid, I'd watch the IHSA state tournament TV broadcasts from Champaign every year and Art, of course, was the play-by-play man.
 I learned a lot about broadcasting in those four seasons with Art, who was the consumate professional.
-Art is one of the good guys around the sport of basketball.
+Art, who passed away in 2010, was one of the great guys around the sport of basketball.

 So to make a long story short, I've been a big Titan hoops fan for many years now.
 So why the website?
 In December of 1998 I was fooling around with a web design program on my computer - I decided to use IWU basketball as the topic.
 Being completely computer illiterate, I had no intention of ever publishing this page.
 But as I began adding stuff I realized how easy it was to make a pretty good site.
 On 12/5/98 I published the site for the first time on free America Online server.
 That first season the page received an average of 10 hits per day.
 Before the 1999-2000 season I purchased the domain name "IWUhoops.com."
 That year the site averaged over 100 hits a day.
-In 2000-01 over 300 people hit iwuhoops.com per day on average.
-That number increased to 809 per day during the 2001-02 season and 1350 in 2002-03.
-Today the site gets about 1800 hits per day during the heart of the season.
+In 2010-11, about 1500 unique visitors per day visit hit the site during the heart of the season.

 I always enjoy receiving feedback and suggestion about the site, so please feel free to E.Mail with any thoughts.
 Thanks for stopping by, and Go Titans!